 Three Sisters Springs has a constant temperature of 72 degrees.
 When a cold snap hits Florida, the manatees come into these springs like shoppers to Walmart on Black Friday.
 The day I arrived in northern Florida from exploring down south the temps were in the 30s.
 This is almost unheard of for Florida.
 The manatees were so packed into the springs that authorities decided to shut them down from kayakers and snorkelers as they feared they were stressed from the cold weather, so they did not want them bothered even more.

 Fortunately, I had a couple of days left of my two week trip in Florida, and the future forecast looked encouraging.
-We called the Crystal River National Wildlife Refuge on Thursday to hear the good news: they had opened.
+We called the Crystal River National Wildlife Refuge on Thursday to hear the good news: they were open.

-We drove the two hours down on Friday and the weather cooperated with the most beautiful day of my trip.
-We were treated to a near 80 degree day with beautiful sunshine.
-We had a couple of beers at the Ale House and had a grouper sandwich before cruising up the Crystal River.
+We drove the two hours down on Friday and the weather cooperated with the most beautiful day of my trip, and we were treated to a near 80 degree day with beautiful sunshine.
+Beers at the Ale House and a grouper sandwich before cruising up the Crystal River was the best way to celebrate.

 We sat at the back porch of the Ale House attached to the Port hotel.
 We could see a pontoon boat with divers just off the point where we were eating checking out manatees.
 I felt great because I knew this would be a sure thing.
 We launched from the marina attached to the Port Hotel, and we immediately saw manatees off the point across from where we ate lunch.
 I felt relived to finally have the manatee monkey off my back.
 I finally had seen a wild one.